With news circulating worldwide about the Bali floods and more heavy rainfall, here's what's really happening in Bali right now.

 Travel delays to Ngurah Rai International Airport

-Ngurah Rai International Airport itself is open and flights are operating, but the journey there might take longer than usual.
-Sunset Road (one of the main roads connecting Canggu and Seminyak to the airport) was completely flooded during the rains.
-Access to the airport was therefore limited, causing major delays for travellers.
-While most roads have now cleared, it’s always recommended to leave earlier than planned to account for any unexpected delays.
+Ngurah Rai International Airport is open and flights are operating as normal, but the journey there might take longer than usual.
+Sunset Road (one of the main roads connecting Canggu and Seminyak to the airport) has been completely flooded during heavy rains.
+While most roads are cleared relatively quickly, it’s always recommended to leave earlier than planned to account for any unexpected delays.

 Boat travel incidents

-Some popular tourist boats to Nusa Penida, Lembongan, the Gilis and Lombok have been back in the headlines.
-There have been a number of Bali boat accidents over the past year, tied to overcrowding, bad weather and rough seas.
+Some popular tourist boats to Nusa Penida, Lembongan, the Gilis and Lombok were back in the headlines in 2o25.
+There were a number of Bali boat accidents, tied to overcrowding, bad weather and rough seas.
 The key takeaway?
-Stick to reputable operators and avoid travelling in stormy conditions.
+Stick to reputable operators throughout the rainy season, and avoid travelling in stormy conditions.

 So, why did Bali flood during rainy season?

 Here’s the frustrating truth: Bali’s floods aren’t just about the rain.
-There are compounding issues that contributed to the recent flash floods in Bali, including:
+There are compounding issues that contribute to floods in Bali, including:

 - Sand and stone mining: Riverbeds have been dug up to feed the island’s construction boom, leaving waterways unstable and prone to overflow.